Video P&O Days Part 2

-The ports covered on this DVD range from London, Tilbury, and Southampton in the UK through to Singapore, Tokyo and Hong Kong in the Far East.
+The ports covered on this video range from London, Tilbury, and Southampton in the UK through to Singapore, Tokyo and Hong Kong in the Far East.
 The photographs of a trip ashore in Cape Town while serving on the ss Baradine include evidence of the apartheid system which was operating in South Africa during the 1960s.
 It seems incredible today that a society would find it acceptable to have "White only" park benches, but the evidence is all here in a picture.

-As well as the shots of ships, sea and scenery, this DVD contains a large number of photographs of people.
+As well as the shots of ships, sea and scenery, this video contains a large number of photographs of people.
 We see emigrants boarding the Stratheden at Tilbury Riverside and passengers enjoying a drink or two on the Canberra.
 There are images of a Crossing the Line ceremony and ship's crew enjoying a curry meal on deck.
 One set of images show cadets learning seamanship skills working on lifeboats (if you expected to be telling people what to do in the future then you had to be able to do the same job yourself).

 One of the strangest images has to be a shot of deck cargo being discharged in Melbourne.
 If we aren't mistaken then the vehicles offloaded onto the quay includes a Mr Whippy ice cream van!

 Captain Welch says that he has now run out of material so this will be the last video covering his career at sea.
 Like Part 1, this video will interest those who were involved in shipping pre-containerisation, and those who want to know what life at sea was like before jet aircraft took over passenger travel and goods moved around in 20', 40' and 45' steel boxes.
 The shots of ports and cities before the portainer cranes, containers stacks and skyscrapers took over will also catch the interest.

 (Left - The ss Ballarat in heavy seas in the Bay of Biscay)